USCGC Valiant

-USCGC Valiant (WMEC-621) is a United States Coast Guard multi-mission medium endurance cutter in service since 1967.
-Valiant is home ported in Jacksonville, Florida and operates in the Atlantic Ocean, Caribbean Sea and Gulf of Mexico for the Commander, Coast Guard Atlantic Area.
-Missions include search and rescue, maritime law enforcement, marine environmental protection, and national defense operations.
+USCGC Valiant (WMEC-621) is a United States Coast Guard multi-mission medium endurance cutter in service since 1967 and in commission, special status (that is, inactive) since 17 June 2025.
+Valiant was most recently home ported in Jacksonville, Florida and operated in the Atlantic Ocean, Caribbean Sea and Gulf of Mexico for the Commander, Coast Guard Atlantic Area.
+Missions included search and rescue, maritime law enforcement, marine environmental protection, and national defense operations.

 History

 USCGC Valiant (WMEC-621) was laid down 28 February 1966 at American Ship Building Company, Lorain, Ohio, United States and launched on 14 January 1967.
 She is the seventh of sixteen cutters of her class.
 She was commissioned on 3 November 1967 at Galveston, Texas, her first homeport, where she served for 24 years.

 In November 1991, Valiant was decommissioned for a mid-life overhaul.
 On January 7, 1994, Valiant was re-commissioned to her second homeport in Miami Beach, Florida.

-On August 8, 2012 Valiant arrived at her current homeport at Naval Station Mayport.
+On 8 August 2012 Valiant arrived at her new homeport at Naval Station Mayport.

+On 17 June 2025 at Jacksonville, Florida, Valiant was removed from active duty and placed in commission, special status.
+At that time, the Coast Guard planned to deliver Valiant to an inactive shipyard status at the Coast Guard Yard and reassign her crew to other shore and shipboard positions.
+The time that she would remain in commission, special status was unknown.

 Capabilities

 Valiant normally carries 12 officers and 63 crewmembers.
 An important aspect of Valiant's design is the attention given to habitability.
-The ship has its own galley, sickbay; laundry, sewage treatment system, televisions, radios, and digital satellite television.
+The ship has its own galley, sickbay, laundry, sewage treatment system, televisions, radios, and digital satellite television.

 Powered by two V16 2550 hp ALCO diesel engines, Valiant is capable of a maximum sustained speed of 18 kn.
 Valiant is equipped with two controllable-pitch propellers, which makes her highly maneuverable.

 Valiant has a 25 mm machine cannon mounted on the bow and is capable of firing high-explosive projectiles at a rate of 180 rounds per minute.
 In addition, the vessel mounts two .50 caliber heavy machine guns.
 The 24-foot "Cutter Boat Large" (CBL) and the 23 foot "Over The Horizon" (OTH) are used to visit and board other vessels at sea.
 The special towing bitt on the fantail allows Valiant to tow vessels up to 10 times her size.
 Another feature of Valiant is her ability to carry a Coast Guard HH-65 Dolphin helicopter.
 The helicopter extends the ship's surveillance range for law enforcement and reduces response time for search and rescue mission.

 Valiant's mission capabilities are greatly enhanced by sophisticated electronic equipment such as: a Global Positioning System, surface search radar with a computerized collision avoidance system, radio direction finders, fathometers, and different types of radios.